 The traditional practice of feng shui originates from ancient China, by incorporating it into your life, it is said to harness the energy around you, putting things in harmony.
 Much of feng shui is akin to the Chinese art of interior design, it observes invisible forces within architecture and furnishings within a space that bind the universe, earth, and humanity together, this is referred to as chi.
 While it can feel like an abstract idea, its ideologies are rooted in positivity.
 Feng shui directly translates to wind and water, both are associated as pillars of good health and therefore has come to represent good fortune and balance in life.

 To this day, feng shui is used to orient buildings, homes, offices and other dwellings in an auspicious manner.
 To live in harmony requires us to understand the energy and environments that we reside in, which can manifest in both good and bad forms.
 By bringing feng shui into your home, you can enhance the right kind of energy, creating balance, inviting success, bolstering good health, happiness, and prosperity.
-Here are some feng shui ideas to orient your bedroom, office and more.
+You can use the Bagua energy map to help plan your home in a precise manner, but to start here are some feng shui ideas to orient your bedroom, office and more.

 Feng Shui Is About Creating a Happy, Comfortable Home